An unprecedented public debate

 Strengthening the role of cash

-The authors also stress that “If cash is not generally accepted as a means of payment, this could open a ‘payments divide’ between those with access to digital payments and those without.
+The authors also stress that “If cash is not generally accepted as a means of A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee., this could open a ‘payments divide’ between those with access to digital payments and those without.
 This in turn could have an especially severe impact on unbanked and older consumers.
 In London, one reporter (Hearing (2020)) has already noted the difficulties of paying with cash, and the consequences for the 1.3 million unbanked consumers in the United Kingdom.
 In many of the emerging market and developing economies where authorities have recently called for greater use of digital payments, access to such alternatives is far from universal.
 This could remain an important debate going forward, potentially asking for a strengthening of the role of cash.”